-Figure 3 presents the relationship between the three measures of expertise-pre-reported expertise, post-reported confidence, and the mean of the σ parameter inferred in the Thurstonian model-and the τ measures of accuracy.
+Figure 3 presents the relationship between the three measures of expertise-pre-reported expertise, post-reported confidence, and the mean of the posterior for the σ parameter inferred in the Thurstonian model-and the τ measures of accuracy.
 In each plot, a point corresponds to a participant.
-The plots are organized with the six problems in columns, and the three measures as rows.
+The plots are organized with the six problems in the first six columns, the two prediction problems highlighted in the last two columns, and the three measures as rows throughout.
 The Pearson correlations are also shown.
-Note that, for the self-reported measures, the goal is for higher levels of rated expertise should correspond to lower (more accurate) values of τ , and so a negative correlation would mean the measure was effective.
+Note that, for the self-reported measures, the goal is for higher levels of rated expertise to correspond to lower (more accurate) values of τ , and so a negative correlation means the measure was effective.
 For the model-based σ measure, smaller values correspond to higher expertise, and so a positive correlation means the measure is effective.

-Figure 3 shows that the six different problems ranged in difficulty.
-Looking at the maximum τ needed to show results, the Holidays, Amendments, US Cities and Presidents questions were more accurately answered than the Landmass and World Cities questions.
+We consider first the results for the six general knowledge problems.
+Fig. 3 shows that they ranged in difficulty.
+Looking at the maximum τ needed to show results, the Holidays, Amendments, U.S. Cities and Presidents questions were more accurately answered than the Landmass and World Cities questions.
 This finding accords with our intuitions about the difficulty of the topic domains and the experience of our participant pool.

-More importantly, there is a clear pattern, for all six problems, in the way the three expertise measures relate to accuracy.
+More important, there is a clear pattern, for all six problems, in the way the three expertise measures relate to accuracy.
 The correlations are generally in the right direction, but small in absolute size, for the pre-reported expertise.
 They continue to be in the right direction, and have larger absolute values, for the post-reported confidence measure of expertise.
-But correlations are in the right direction, and strongest, for the model-based σ measure of expertise.